aredridel/how-to-read-code/how-to-read-code.md

 ^ If you have strong interface contracts, this is where you should expect to find them.

 ^ Like glue code, look for how errors are handled and exposed.
 Is that consistent?
+Does it distinguish errors due to internal inconsistency from errors because the user of the interface didn't understand it?

 ---